ic-myXMB/warzonetacmap/README.md

 Note:

-The initial project is done using: "1.6.2 Feb 21st Version" as that was the available version at time of starting this rather quick and simple project and while Andrei 'tuesandt' Zhuk just updated the site today on the 24th of  Feb to "1.6.3", I have yet gotten around to updating this project with that version, though I may if and or when free time allows.
+The initial project was done using: "1.6.2 Feb 21st Version" as that was the available version at time of starting this rather quick and simple project and while Andrei 'tuesandt' Zhuk just updated the site today on the 24th of Feb to "1.6.3", and as such as soon as my free time allowed, I did the same edits but now on the "1.6.3" version so as to have the current version available for offline localhost usages.

 Localhost Usage: